hotosm/fmtm/docs/DEV-1.-Getting-Started.md

 The FMTM codebase consists of:
 - An API backend in FastAPI (code in: `src/backend`)
 - A frontend website (soon to be a PWA) in react (code in: `src/frontend`)
-- A demo frontend that was used for initial presentations and basic user testing (code in: `src/web`)

-> NOTE: demo is deprecated and will be removed when feature parity is reached in the react frontend.

 ![FMTM Dataflow Diagram](https://github.com/hotosm/fmtm/blob/main/docs/dataflow.dia)